sgmurphy/wordpress-plugins/iubenda-cookie-law-solution/readme.txt

 * * *

 == Changelog ==

+= 3.10.4 =
+* Fixed: Infinite loop on subdomains on AMP pages

 = 3.10.3 =
 * Fix: Resolve conflict by updating variable names to prevent interference with Consent Database functionality